(See also Introduction to Disorders of Kidney Tubules.)

-Normally, the body excretes glucose in the urine only when glucose levels in the blood are very high.
+Normally, the body excretes glucose in the urine only when glucose levels in the blood are very high (such as in uncontrolled diabetes mellitus).
 In most healthy people, glucose that is filtered from the blood by the kidneys is completely reabsorbed back into the blood.
 In people with renal glucosuria, glucose may be excreted in the urine despite normal or low levels of glucose in the blood.
-This happens because of a defect in the tubular cells that decreases the reabsorption of glucose.
+This happens because of a defect in the tubular cells of the kidneys that decreases the reabsorption of glucose.

 A doctor makes the diagnosis when a routine urine test detects glucose in the urine even though glucose levels in the blood are normal.
-No treatment is needed.